-For the evanescent modes, $k^{(m)}_z=\sqrt{k^2_{ref}-\left(k^{(m)}_y\right)^2}=i k^{(m)}_{z,ev}$ are purely imaginary, where the term $k^{(m)}_{z,ev}=\sqrt{\left(k^{(m)}_y\right)^2-k^2_{ref}}$ is a real number.
-The left and right going evanescent eigenmodes, are defined to be originating out with respect to the two boundaries $\Gamma_L$ and $\Gamma_{R}$ (boundaries shown in the FIG.~\ref{fig:geometryandeigmodes}(a) at $z_L$ and $z_R$), held close to the disorder.
-These evanescent modes attenuate along the direction of incidence onto the disorder from the left side or the right side of the disorder and also attenuate while being scattered away.
-These evanescent modes are defined as the following with dependence on $z_L$ or $z_R$,
+where $k^{(m)}_z$ are purely imaginary and $k^{(m)}_{z,ev}$ are real numbers.
+The left- and right-going evanescent eigenmodes are defined to originate relative to the two boundaries $\Gamma_L$ and $\Gamma_{R}$ (boundaries shown in the FIG.~\ref{fig:geometryandeigmodes}(a) at $z_L$ and $z_R$), positioned close to the disorder.
+These evanescent modes attenuate along the direction of incidence onto the disorder from either the left or right side of the disorder and also attenuate when scattered away.
+The evanescent modes are defined as the follows, with dependence on $z_L$ or $z_R$ :

 where